ruggiero/galaxy-iter/README.md

 This code is highly experimental, and I don't use it anymore for three
-reasons: it takes a long time to generate the initial conditions; it has an unidentified bug which makes halo and bulge particles accumulate around the z=0 axis once the galaxy is simulated; and I have another code that just works™, which is available in the galaxy-jeans repository.
+reasons: it takes a long time to generate the initial conditions; it has an unidentified bug which makes halo and bulge particles accumulate around the z axis once the galaxy is simulated; and I have another code that just works™, which is available in the galaxy-jeans repository.